 Day 2-3: Grand-Terre and/or La Désirade Island

-Move on to Grand-Terre, the eastern half of the island, where you could base yourself on one of the popular beaches along the southern coast, like Le Gosier or Saint Anne.
+Move on to Grand-Terre, the eastern half of the island, where you could base yourself in one of the popular beach resort towns along the southern coast, like Le Gosier or Sainte-Anne.
 This would give you the choice to either lounge at the beach for a day or two, or explore the surroundings by rental car or public bus.

 You could check out historic Forts Louis and Fleur d’Épée near Le Gosier, visit the Pointe de Chauteaux viewpoint or take a guided tour of the Damoiseau Rum distillery.
 Apart from that, we found a day trip to the nearby islet of La Désirade, to explore its historical sights and nice beaches, a great way to get away from it all.